codydegen/march_madness_simulator/README.md

   * there's an 8-9 or 7-10 matchup that analytics say is going to be a coin toss, but the public is heavily favoring one side of it.
 Picking the other side of that matchup is an easy way to carve out a small advantage.
   * You're in a pool with a lot of people who are fans of a specific team in the tournament.
 No matter how good or bad that team is, people are to be picking them to go much further than they should be.
 You can exploit that by picking a relatively early exit for that team.

-## Methodology

-## Technologies
-* Python
-* selenium, BeautifulSoup
-* Sqlite
-* pandas
-* Dash, plotly
-* Heroku

-## Getting started
-* Find the deployed website at http://cd-march-madness.herokuapp.com/
-* Or run locally by
-  * install python3
-  * pip install -r requirements.txt --user
-  * python -m app
-  * See further documentation on workflow here

 ## To-Do
-* Better visualization of results
+* Add other entries to table
+* Improve bracket output
+* add selected bracket to other histograms
+* Long-term:
   * knowing who the best teams are
     * enhance model to update elo after early round wins (Low priority)
   * knowing who other people are picking
     * compare expected points versus who picked percentage
     * estimate homer factor (Low priority)
   * implement unit testing ( should be high-priority but this project is going on for so long that it'll probably end up not happening )